chrisosaurus/icarus/docs/implementation/components.md

 Analyze : AST -> Kludge

-Transform : Kludge -> ???
+Transform : Kludge -> Kludge

 Backends
 ========
-The backend then takes this AST and does *something* with it
+The backend then takes this Kludge and does *something* with it

 Icarus has plans to support multiple backends, some possible ones include: